cnatis/game-engine/README.md

 Design notes and ramblings below

 Map
-The map has a hex grid that it will use for storing/retrieving cells.
+Has a grid used to store data for the map.

+Grid
+Data structure and utilities for reading/writing to the grid that represents the map

+Tile
+Contains code for interaction and display of a map tile

+Cell
-Cells are a position in the hex grid and will have a reference to a Tile.
+A position in the grid that represents the map
-Tiles hold the information required to draw the graphic as well as any other game information we may choose to store.

-HexGrid should only have methods for generating a basic grid, as well as adding, removing, retrieving cells.

-Hexagon should have methods for hexagon specific calculations like size, corners, etc...

-Map will do game related calculations for movement etc...
-HexGrid should be as much pure math as possible.
+Actor
+Generic container for entities and other game objects.
+Should expose api to do basic movements/interactions